MicroServices - Part 2 : Configuration Management with Spring Cloud Config and Vault

 Why SpringBoot is so popular and how to learn SpringBoot effectively?

-SpringBoot is the most popular and widely used Java framework.
-Occasionally this discussion of “Why is SpringBoot so popular?” come between me and my friends/colleagues.
-Also, I do get emails from various people asking “Spring is huge and how to learn it quickly?”.
-In this post, I will try to answer these 2 questions.
+Spring Boot is the most popular and widely used Java framework.
+This discussion of “Why is Spring Boot so popular?” occasionally comes up between me and my friends/colleagues.
+Also, I get emails from various people asking, “Spring is huge; how can I learn it quickly?”.
+In this post, I will try to answer these two questions.

 SpringBoot Messaging with RabbitMQ